 I’m writing this post about my recent trip to California which is in partnership with the Adventure Travel Trade Association and Visit California.
-My trip focused on eight rural regions of the state, so my posts will share a lot of off-the-beaten path ideas, but with a few well known spots thrown into the mix as well.
+My trip focused on eight rural regions of the state, so my posts will share a lot of off-the-beaten-path ideas, but with a few well-known spots thrown into the mix as well.
 Spending your tourism dollars in California is also a great way to help the state recover from this year’s wildfires.

 My recommendations for what you must see in Northern California will cover the Shasta Cascade, North Coast, and Gold Country regions based on the map above.

 As you can see from the map above, the Shasta Cascade region covers quite a bit of ground up north.
-It’s name comes from the Cascade Mountain range and from it’s famous peak, Mount Shasta.
-The area is well-known for it’s mountain scenery as well as it’s volcanic landscape.
+Its name comes from the Cascade Mountain range and from its famous peak, Mount Shasta.
+The area is well-known for its mountain scenery as well as it’s volcanic landscape.
 Mount Shasta is actually a volcano, which brings me to my first must see…

 Lassen Volcanic National Park

-This park is a fabulous spot to go for a hike and check out some pretty cool thermal / volcanic activity.
+This park is a fabulous spot to go for a hike and check out some pretty cool thermal/volcanic activity.
 One of the stunning spots we hiked to was Bumpass Hell.
-It’s a pretty simple three mile roundtrip hike that leads to a boardwalk hovering around bubbling pots and steaming rock vents.
+It’s a pretty simple three-mile roundtrip hike that leads to a boardwalk hovering around bubbling pots and steaming rock vents.
 You’ll be able to smell when you’re almost there.
 While Bumpass Hell was a unique spot and felt a bit like something you’d expect to find in Yellowstone, the hike itself was my favorite part.
 The title image at the top of this post was taken on that Bumpass Hell hike.

 Lassen is at high altitude, so pack water and expect winter weather conditions outside of the summer season.

-The Shasta Cascade area is also known for their lakes.
+The Shasta Cascade area is also known for its lakes.
 You can even rent houseboats on Lake Shasta!
 If you want to find a bit more of a low key lake, check out Whiskeytown Lake.
-It’s a National Recreational Area and I went for a ranger led kayak tour around the lake.
+It’s a National Recreational Area and I went for a ranger-led kayak tour around the lake.
 It has some cute little islands in the lake that you can even dock up to and go explore.
 You can also have fun at the area beach and splash and play in the warm water.

-If you’re traveling in the summer season, they have free ranger led kayak tours you can sign up for in advance.
+If you’re traveling in the summer season, they have free ranger-led kayak tours you can sign up for in advance.
 They even have special tours that allow you to earn special badges.
 One of their specialty tours is a moonlight kayak tour and the badge glows in the dark!

 Other popular spots in Shasta Cascade that I didn’t get to experience are Manzanita Lake and some of their waterfall hikes.

 Another region of California that is a spot unto itself is the North Coast.
-This regions is named aptly as it’s the north coastal area of the state.
+This region is named aptly as it’s the north coastal area of the state.
 There are so many stunning spots in this region, but perhaps most notable is the…

 Redwood National & State Park